5 Tips On How to Choose A Domain Name For Your Blog

 How to Choose a Domain Name For Your Blog

-If you want to make sure you choose a domain name, consider that it does not only fit your content.
-It should also be on your checklist that the domain name easy to find and promote.
+If you want to make sure you choose the right domain name, consider that it does not only fit your content.
+It should also be on your checklist that the domain name is easy to find and to promote.
 Not only that, there are other things you need to consider when getting a domain name for your blog.
 Here are 5 tips:

 1) Make It Easy To Type

 Finding a domain name that is easy to type on the browser is critical to your blog’s online success.
 If you use word slangs or terms with multiple spellings, it might be difficult for your site to be found.

 2) Inject The KISS: Keep It Short And Simple

 It’s simple: if your domain name is long and complex, you risk potential readers to mistyping or misspelling it.
 Short and simple domain name is the way to go.
 Period.
 And also, avoid heavy words.
 I know you feel very special with the word; can be sentimental or catchy, I would rather choose words like “Universal” or “Global” than this: “Ubiquitous”.Short and simple domain name is the way to go.
 Click To Tweet